zinserjan/mocha-webpack/docs/installation/setup.md

 # Installation

-The recommended approach is to install mocha-webpack locally in your project's directory.
+The recommended approach to install mocha-webpack is to install it locally in your project's directory.

 ```bash
 # install mocha, webpack & mocha-webpack as devDependencies